Mclmadden/NGC1333IRAS4/Week 8.md

 ### Wednesday - 7/31

-Added uncertainty values to the two calculated T_ex values
+Uncertainty values looked off, ignore for the time being

 Worked on ppt presentation